FBI seizes New York City Mayor Eric Adams’ phones as part of federal investigation into fundraising – KION546

 The agents seized the phones and an iPad earlier this week pursuant to a court authorized search warrant, the person said.

-The seizure is a dramatic escalation of the federal probe, bringing it directly to the mayor, a Democrat.
+The seizure is a dramatic escalation of the federal probe into whether foreign money was funneled to his campaign, bringing it directly to the mayor, a Democrat.
 The investigation is being handled by the FBI and the US attorney’s office for the Southern District of New York.
+Adams has not been accused of any wrongdoing so far, but he is the latest politician to come under scrutiny for ties to foreign governments – in his case Turkey.

 “As a former member of law enforcement, I expect all members of my staff to follow the law and fully cooperate with any sort of investigation — and I will continue to do exactly that,” the mayor said in a statement to CNN on Friday.
 “I have nothing to hide.”